The following is Enota most recent rating letter dated January 2014 from Woodall's - the nation's leading campground rating agency.

 "An amazing haven in the forest."

 I visited Enota in the summer and wanted to share my experience.
 This is a great place to come and get away from it all.
 I spent a very relaxing week in the summer, where, even though it was rather busy, it was so much fun.
 Everyone around seemed to be having a blast, from the kids running around exploring and playing at the playground, to some guys playing horseshoes.
 There is a big organic garden back off to the side that looked like it had some serious food growing!
 Of course I did have to go check it out and I got to pick some tomatoes and peppers, which were delicious, especially since I knew where my food was actually coming from.
 I did the "farm tour" that they offer every day.
 They have some typical farm animals further back behind the garden area.
-There were two cows that they milk while you watch, and several goats, three small horses and lots of chickens, but no pigs!
+There were two cows, and several goats, three small horses and lots of chickens, but no pigs!
 Ha Ha.
 I could tell the kids that were there seemed to be in awe over the animals.
 No doubt that was probably the first time some of them have seen a farm animal up close!
 Almost makes me want to start my own farm!
 I spent a lot of time walking around soaking up the sun and clean, cool air, and did a couple of hikes on some of the trails that are on the grounds.
 I liked that!
 Overall, coming here was worth the trip, especially if you are looking to get away from it all and want the connect nature, and maybe even make a new friend.
 I definitely will come back again, probably in the spring.

 "Fantastic vacation-beautiful facility"